Georgia Personal Injury Verdicts and Settlements

 Our lawyers are involved in a number of mass tort product liability lawsuits that involve Georgia residents.
 The mass torts for which we are seeking new clients include:

-• AFFF firefighting foam lawsuits AFFF (aqueous film-forming foam) firefighting foam was used for decades by fire departments and the military.
+• AFFF Firefighting Foam lawsuits AFFF (aqueous film-forming foam) firefighting foam was used for decades by fire departments and the military.
 New evidence has shown that PFAS chemicals in AFFF can cause certain types of cancer, including kidney, bladder, and prostate cancer.
+These cases will likely settle in 2025 if not before.

 • Bard PowerPort Lawsuit: Complications include serious infections associated with the use of Bard PowerPort are leading to lawsuits.
 There are not a ton of these cases but our lawyers are very high on them.